 Reflection on Matthew 3:13-17 ~

-I have been blessed with the gift of teaching teens how to mature into loving Christians.
-Along with them learning to be like Jesus, I am filled with gratitude to watch a few go on to be Lectors or Extraordinary Eucharist Ministers each year.
-To receive Eucharist from them or listen as they proclaim the Word makes my heart leap for joy.
+I have been blessed with the gift of being able to teach teens how to mature into loving Christians.
+Along with watching them learning how to be like Jesus, I am further filled with gratitude when a few teens go on to become Lectors or Extraordinary Eucharist Ministers each year.
+To stand in front of them to receive Eucharist or listen as they proclaim the Word makes my heart leap for joy.
 It is easy to imagine the Father’s voice describing them: “This is my beloved Son or Daughter with whom I am well pleased.”

 Matthew 3 New Revised Standard Version Catholic Edition (NRSVCE)